-These bagels are no joke: crusty outside, chewy inside, and so much better than anything you could buy in a grocery store.
+These homemade bagels are no joke.
+They are crusty on the outside outside, chewy on the inside, and so much better than anything you could buy in a grocery store.

 My adventures with yeast continue!
 We’ve done a King Cake, pumpkin cinnamon rolls, and bread in a Dutch oven.
-PLUS I grilled pizzas this weekend (a life changing experience, btw).
-More on that next week, most likely.
+And let’s not forget Homemade Thin Crust Pizza Dough (can be baked OR grilled) and Make Ahead Cinnamon Rolls.

 And now we have homemade bagels.
-I’ve been wanting to make them for some time.
+I’ve been wanting to make bagels for some time.
 After finally doing it, and seeing how easy it is, I’ll be doing it again and again.

 I found this recipe on Sally’s Baking Addiction.
 Her recipe is for Everything Bagels (which look amazing), but you can top them however you’d like.